digixc/CompSci/activities/hackathon.md

 + a collaborative and creative problem solving event
 + it can last several hours - shorter duration for younger participants and longer for older ones
 + it can have a theme ot focus such as creating solutions for a given problem,e.g. sustainable living, or using a specific APIs to create different applications
-+ the end goal can be software or hardware
++ the goal of a hackathon is to create working software or hardware by the end of the event

 #### Philosophy
 + bringing school communities together